PHilly shop NOW CLOSED

 This is what our vision for ESO Ramen Workshop is.
 A place for people that understand (or are genuinely interested in learning about) what it means to make ramen and enjoy it in that moment, and interested in the culture and advancement of ramen as a cuisine.

-It’s where we house our Yamato noodle machine from Japan and have been making the noodles for Neighborhood Ramen for the past couple years(and now for mawn too!)
+It’s where we housed our Yamato noodle machine from Japan and had been making the noodles for Neighborhood Ramen for the past couple years(and for mawn too!)

-Now that we’ve closed the original location of Neighborhood Ramen in preparation of relocating the shop to Tokyo, ESO will be open in the interim as a practice run for our shop in Tokyo.
+After we closed the original location of Neighborhood Ramen in preparation of relocating the shop to Tokyo, ESO was open in the interim as a practice run for our shop in Tokyo.

-ESO will have 2 different concepts throughout the week. (continue reading to learn more)
+ESO will had 2 different concepts throughout the week. (continue reading to learn more)

-The shop will only be ran by the two owners, Jesse and Lindsay Mariko
+The shop was only be ran by the two owners, Jesse and Lindsay Mariko

 ESO Ramen Workshop is split up into two spaces: